Key Takeaways

 Large agency or franchise / 15+ staff

 Use the hybrid approach.
-Set up with software (Enterprise at $499/mo), then commission a one-off consultant review ($3,000–$5,000).
-Total first-year cost: $9,000–$11,000.
+Set up with software (Professional at $299/mo or custom Enterprise pricing), then commission a one-off consultant review ($3,000–$5,000).
+Total first-year cost: $6,600–$8,600+.
 Still a fraction of the $23,250 government estimate.

 Property developer group with SPVs

-Get a free compliance checklist for your business:
+Get a compliance checklist for your business:

 No spam.
 Unsubscribe anytime.